coot/atp_vim/README.md

 functionalities, online help.
 Just to list the main features:

  * background processing with a progress bar,
- * forward/inverse search for okular, evince, xpdf, open (on MacOs),
+ * forward/inverse search for okular, evince, xpdf, open (on MacOs), zathura,
  * compilation of projects, or just parts of projects (using the subfiles LaTeX package),
  * excellent completion, which also closes environments and brackets, and